simevidas/web-dev-feeds/issues.md

 TODO: Move this content to README.
 Then, add instructions for importing OPML to Feedbro and bump version to 2.0.
 (But warn people that Feedbro doesn’t have great security [source](https://infosec.exchange/@WPalant/109581635136365872)).
+Also include [usage video](https://www.youtube.com/watch?v=7zI5Bdm4aCo).

 ---